 Employee satisfaction refers to the degree to which company staff is happy with their routine at work and overall experience with the employing company.
 One of the methods to measure it is an employee satisfaction survey.
-This powerful tool can help you keep the finger on the pulse of how your employees truly feel.
-Use this knowledge to support and motivate them - and you’ll contribute to the company’s long-term growth.
+This powerful tool can help you keep a finger on the pulse of how your employees truly feel.
+Use this knowledge to support and motivate them — and you’ll contribute to the company’s long-term growth.

 How to make your survey effective

 - It may be difficult for your employees to answer open-ended questions, so it’s always better to give them answer options to choose from.